Jason2Brownlee/AlgorithmAfternoon/content/docs/glossary.md

 ## Local Search

 Local search is an optimization technique that iteratively explores the solution space by moving from one solution to a neighboring solution, with the aim of improving the quality of the solution based on a specific criterion or objective function.
 This method is effective for refining solutions to optimization problems by exploiting the local structure of the search space.
 However, local search algorithms can be prone to getting trapped in local optima, where no neighboring solution offers an improvement.
 Common local search techniques include hill climbing, simulated annealing, and tabu search.
 Software developers and engineers often use local search to fine-tune solutions derived from broader global search methods, enhancing solution accuracy and performance in targeted areas of the problem space.

+## Machine Learning

+Machine Learning is a branch of artificial intelligence focused on building systems that learn from data, identify patterns, and make decisions with minimal human intervention.
+It encompasses a variety of techniques that enable machines to improve at tasks with experience.
+Key areas within machine learning include supervised learning (where models are trained on labeled data), unsupervised learning (where models identify patterns in unlabeled data), and reinforcement learning (where models learn to make sequences of decisions by receiving feedback on their actions).
+Machine learning is widely applied in areas such as image and speech recognition, recommendation systems, and predictive analytics.
+For software developers and engineers, understanding and applying machine learning algorithms is crucial for creating intelligent applications that can adapt to new data and perform complex tasks autonomously.

 ## Metaheuristics